OUR-PALS/OUR-PALS-BOT/README.md

 1. SDA = 18
 2. SCL = 19

-# Setting Up Raspberry Pi and Teensy
+# Setting Up Camera Stream on Raspberry Pi

-We used RPi 4- 4GB, This project is built on ROS Melodic, use Ubuntu 18 (32 bit, using 64 bit won't support Pi Cam).
+It should also be noted that we didn't integrate video stream with ROS.
+Instead we used used a WLAN based RPi camera stream server.
 For a RPi camera server, you may follow [this](https://ubuntu.com/blog/how-to-stream-video-with-raspberry-pi-hq-camera-on-ubuntu-core) guide (note: In the tutorial, /boot/uboot/config.txt may not be availabe instead it will be available /boot/firmware/config.txt).
 It should be noted that [raspi-config](https://ubuntu.com/blog/how-to-stream-video-with-raspberry-pi-hq-camera-on-ubuntu-core) must be installed to activate Pi Camera.
+We've used RPi 4- 4GB. **use Ubuntu 18 32 bit, using 64 bit won't support Pi Cam.**

 # Steps to Start the bot